AADavin/RelativeDating/README.md

 node a is older than node b

-## There are many ways to order a tree
+## There are many ways to order the speciations in a tree

 In relative dating we just try to order the speciation nodes of the tree.
 The total number of possible orders depends on the number of leaves and the topology of the tree.
 For intsance, a caterpillar tree has one possible order: